centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

   queue:flush()

 Let's do it!
-Below, we present an **add()** method that retrieves host name, service description from the cache, builds a string from the event and pushes it on its stack.
+Below, we present an **add()** method that retrieves a host name and service description from the cache, builds a string from the event and pushes it on its stack.

 .. code-block:: lua